 Uses Counter Space, Sub-Space and Ether Interchangeably

 The YouTuber behind Theoria Apophasis uses the terms counter space, sub-space, zero-space, and the ether interchangeably.
 Since none of these phenomena are real, the current can’t be flowing into any of them, including counter space, as the Angry Photographer tries to assert.

 Despite his own interchangeable use of flawed terminology, the Theoria Apophasis creator complains that standard field theory relies on what he calls “concept reification.”
-By this he attributes the definition of a field to a conspiracy theory in which the scientific establishment conflates mere concepts with things that are “really real.”
+Based on this claim, he attributes the definition of a field to a conspiracy theory in which the scientific establishment conflates mere concepts with things that are “really real.”